Research Statement

 2019-Present Department of Industrial Engineering, Universidad de Chile, Assistant Professor.

-2019-Present Institute for Fiscal Policies, UK, International Research Fellow.
+2019-Present Institute for Fiscal Policies, UK, Research Associate.

 2019-Present The Abdul Latif Jameel Poverty Action Lab (J-PAL) Latinoamérica y el Caribe, Invited Academic.